-2. Name and describe the table.
+2. Next, give a name and description to the table.

-7. You can configure and customize your tables in many possible ways using Ninja Tables.
-But as we are talking about League Points Table, and usually these tables are exhibited in a certain order, we suggest you to select the “Points” column in your Data Sorting option and select the sorting type in “Descending Way“.
-This way, your table will organize itself by keeping the team with the highest point on the top, and the one with the lowest point in the bottom.
+7. Using Ninja Tables you can configure the tables in various ways.
+The example is about League Points Table, and these tables are usually presented in a certain order.
+Hence it is recommended to choose the Points column in your Data Sorting option and select the sorting type in Descending Way.
+The table will structure itself by placing the team with the highest point on top, and the one with the lowest point at the bottom.

 8. Additionally, customize the tables and make them more user-friendly by adjusting the table configurations.

 9. Click on the “Update Configuration” button to save settings until the customization is completed.
 Copy the shortcode to the table by clicking on it.
 Paste the shortcode to the page/post where you wish to display the points table on.